 The price of these cabins will be high.
 A Forest Holiday chalet for two in Beddgelert this coming June is quoted at nearly £1,800 a week.

 The development, we are told, will create 43 full time equivalent (FTE) jobs working on the holiday scheme.
 Few people will want to stop in the heart of the forest in mid-winter.
 So it seems there will be more than one person employed for every property in this forest development during the summer.
 Alarm bells should ring here –that’s a staff to bed ratio that even top flight hotels will struggle to match.
 And I don’t think you get room service in a wooden chalet in a forest, no matter that people are paying nearly £250 a night for a room.
 They will get be a bed, heating and tarmac on which to park their car.
 WiFi and TV will be extra.
+[Update: the developer has confirmed there will be no tarmac except for High Vinnals car park, which will be tarmacked over.]

 Another claim is that 47 FTE jobs will be created in the local economy.
 Another fifty jobs in our town must be good news, surely?